 Supported by the National Lottery through the Heritage Lottery Fund and in collaboration with a number of partner organisations and stakeholders, the Sheffield State of Nature 2018 report brings together data on local species and habitats.
 The report summarises findings from local reports, and highlights case studies on species, habitats, local groups and conservation action.
 The report is aimed and professionals and amateurs alike and will be used to help drive positive conservation efforts throughout Sheffield.

-The report was launched on 27 April 2018, at an event kindly hosted by Sheffield Hallam University.
-Angela Smith MP (pictured above right with the Trust’s Chair Christopher Pennell MBE and CEO Liz Ballard) helped launch the report.
-Nature Counts Steering Group members and the Nature Counts team are pictured at the top of this page with their copies of the report.
+The Sheffield State of Nature report was launched on 27 April 2018, at an event kindly hosted by Sheffield Hallam University.
+Angela Smith MP (pictured above, in the centre) helped launch the report, along with Nature Counts Steering Group members and the Nature Counts team.

 Visit our Facebook page for more photos from the launch.

 Producing the report has highlighted just how many people have come together in an effort to understand and protect Sheffield’s wildlife and wild spaces.
 Thank you to all the report’s contributors who have submitted the case studies included in the report.
 Original versions of case studies that had to be shortened for the report are available for download at the bottom of this page.

 The Sheffield State of Nature 2018 report was developed through the Nature Counts partnership and compiled with guidance from a steering group made up of representatives from Sheffield & Rotherham Wildlife Trust, Sheffield City Council Ecology Unit, Museums Sheffield (Weston Park Museum), the University of Sheffield, Sheffield Hallam University, Sorby Natural History Society and Sheffield Bird Study Group.